-Globally, 1,500 institutions have made public commitments to divest from fossil fuels.
-According to Stand.Earth, the value of institutions divesting across the world amounts to $39.88 trillion — click here to access the global database.
+Globally, 1,600 institutions have made public commitments to divest from fossil fuels.
+According to Stand.Earth, the value of institutions divesting across the world amounts to more than $40 trillion — click here to access the global database.

 There is no one blueprint for an effective fossil fuel divestment policy, but notably commendable commitments have included a clear, time-bound commitment to divest from fossil fuels with regular reporting and accountability structures.